Select Page

 But playing in a 10-piece ensemble band was restricting for someone with Ronnie’s talent and energy so he also did side projects with his own bands and songs.

 In 1983, while still with Roomful of Blues, Ronnie recorded with vocalist Kim Wilson, Darrell Nulisch and Sugar Ray Norcia, releasing Smokin in 1983 and They Call Me Mr. Earl for Black Top Records.
-In 1988, he left Roomful of Blues to devote himself to a solo career fulltime.
+In 1988, he left Roomful of Blues to devote himself to a solo career full-time.

 His band The Broadcasters would record some of the best blues music of the mid 80’s and his albums Smokin, They Call Me Mr. Earl, Soul Searching, and Peace of Mind are some of his best work.
 And his playing with Nulisch, Norcia, and Kim Wilson during this time is some of my favorites and certainly Ronnie Earl’s high-water mark.
 I have many of these tunes in my own repertoire to this day.
-The CD Test of Time has a “best of” from this era and never leaves my cue on my iPhone.
+The CD Test of Time is a “best of” from this era and never leaves my cue on my iPhone.
 Ronnie is still the biggest inspiration I have, and whenever I want to play better I just listen to him for awhile.
 Unfortunately these CDs are very hard to find.
 I couldn’t find any of them on Amazon.
 And the few I found online were selling for top dollar (over $30).

 Anyway…

 Throughout his solo career Ronnie always had amazing bands.
 His bands included the vocalists above plus Steve Gomes, Rod Carey and Mudcat Ward on bass, David Maxwell and Bruce Katz on keyboards, and John Rossi, Neil Gouvin, and Per Hansen on drums.
 Whenever I want to show my band-mates how it’s done, these are the musician’s I play for them.
+You can see him playing with many of the above on the videos below.

 Back On Track